Safety Reporting - SOP 1.4.b

 Reporting to collaborating investigators

 The medical monitor shall inform all investigators about all SUSARs.
 Individual SUSAR reports can be distributed.
-However, whenever practicable, the information on SUSARs should be aggregated in a line listing of SUSARs in periods as warranted by the nature of the trial and the volume of SUSARs generated.
-This line listing should be accompanied by an updated benefit-risk evaluation and risk mitigation measures.
+However, when practically possible, the information on SUSARs should be aggregated in a line listing of SUSARs in periods as warranted by the nature of the trial and the volume of SUSARs generated.
+This line listing should be accompanied by an updated benefit-risk evaluation and possible risk mitigation measures.
+Distributing the Annual Safety Report may be one way of informing investigators about SUSARs.
 All principal investigators must confirm receipt of and acquaintance with the new SUSARs.

 Unexpected events and urgent safety measures